joeyparrish/kinetoscope/hardware/README.md

 of subcomponents.
 The subcomponents are each in a subsheet, exposing hierarchical pins and buses to the parent sheet.

+One of these boards includes the ESP32 Feather V2 from Adafruit, which has WiFi and runs its own firmware to take commands from the Sega ROM.
+See firmware in the `firmware/` folder.

 ## Boards

 The stacking boards are: